Navy Reserve Center Minneapolis Change of Command Ceremony

 |0

-This work, Navy Reserve Center Minneapolis Change of Command Ceremony [Image 5 of 5], by SN Brendyn Otradovec, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Navy Reserve Center Minneapolis Change of Command Ceremony, by PO1 Yudy A Palacios, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.